Traimmu/mf-cloud-invoice-php/README.md

 After checking out the repo, run `composer install` to install dependencies.

-There are no tests now.
+Then run `vendor/bin/phpunit` and ensure all tests success.

 # Contributing